 If an article or part of an article of this Agreement should be decided or affected by a court of competent jurisdiction or by mutual agreement of the Employer and the Union to be in violation of any Federal, State or local law or if adherence to or enforcement of an article or part of an article should be restrained by a court of law, or if any section or article should be found not in compliance with Federal regulations where compliance is required as a condition for the receipt and expenditure of Federal funds, that Article may be reopened for negotiation.
-The remaining articles of the Agreement shall not be affected and the Employer and the Union shall convene immediately for the purpose of negotiating a satisfactory replacement.
+The remaining Articles of the Agreement shall not be affected and the Employer and the Union shall convene immediately for the purpose of negotiating a satisfactory replacement.

-ARTICLE 39 - Superceding Effect of this Agreement
+ARTICLE 39 - Superseding Effect of this Agreement

 If there is any conflict between the terms of the Agreement and any Personnel Memoranda or rules of the merit system, the terms of this Agreement shall supersede those memoranda or rules in their application to the bargaining unit.

 ARTICLE 40 - Legislative Action

-A. The parties acknowledge that implementation of the monetary terms of this Agreement is subject to AS 23.40.215.
+- A. The parties acknowledge that implementation of the monetary terms of this Agreement is subject to AS 23.40.215.
 The Employer shall submit the required legislation at the earliest possible date and both parties shall support its passage.
 If the Legislature fails to fund the monetary terms of the Collective Bargaining Agreement in any year of the contract, the parties agree to reenter negotiations for a period of ten (10) days.
-At the end of the ten (10) day period it will not be a violation of Article 5.01.A of this agreement if the Class 2 and Class 3 Union members conduct a strike vote.

-If the bargaining unit members vote to strike, all of the provisions of Article 5 are waived immediately.

-- B. The Employer shall be held free of penalty pay or other punitive action for the ninety (90) day period following the date funds become available subsequent to legislative appropriation for the funding of this Agreement, except those payments which would have been required under the predecessor agreement. - C. The parties agree that this Article is not intended to interrupt, change, or amend the Class 1, 2, or 3 bargaining unit members collective bargaining rights established by AS 23.40.070 et. seq.
+At the end of the ten (10) day period it will not be a violation of Article 5.01.A of this Agreement if the Class Two and Class Three union members conduct a strike vote. - If the bargaining unit members vote to strike, all of the provisions of Article 5 are waived immediately. - B. The Employer shall be held free of penalty pay or other punitive action for the ninety (90) day period following the date funds become available subsequent to legislative appropriation for the funding of this Agreement, except those payments which would have been required under the predecessor Agreement. - C. The parties agree that this Article is not intended to interrupt, change, or amend the Class One, Two, or Three bargaining unit members collective bargaining rights established by AS 23.40.070 et. seg.

-ARTICLE 41 - Printing of this Agreement
+ARTICLE 41 - Availability of this Agreement

-The parties agree that no later than thirty (30) days after the execution of this Agreement representatives of the Employer and the Union will meet and mutually agree on the format, size, and specifications of the printed agreement.
+The parties agree that no later than thirty (30) days after the execution of this Agreement representatives of the Employer and the Union will meet and mutually agree on the format of the final written Agreement.